SERI-CS/iticse24-error-measures/README.md

 * `compiler-errors`: All compilation errors.
 * `exceptions`: All runtime errors.
 * `grades`: Student grades from the [Fall 2020 GDrive](https://drive.google.com/drive/u/0/folders/1eh1Vf5ACLN-tuK9S20iOSHv9_PAN4MKX).
-* `snapshots`: Complete snapshots of all compilation events.
+* `snapshots`: Complete snapshots of all compilation events (before autograder evaluation).
-* `snapshots-summary`: For each snapshot, indicates the number of compiler and runtime errors, as well as passed and failed test cases.
+* `snapshots-summary`: For each snapshot (after autograder evaluation), indicates the number of compiler and runtime errors, as well as passed and failed test cases.

 ### Code